The Secret to Love That Lasts

 Relationships will always have a honeymoon period.
 However, this feeling will eventually fade.
 Therefore, your relationship must be built on a foundation of sound communication.

-Gary outlines the stages of love to explain how relationships have to adapt with time.
+The stages of love can show us how relationships have to adapt with time.
 The first phase of love is characterized by attraction and is called the in-love phenomenon.
 These experiences are obsessive.
 You instinctively want to spend all your time with this other person.
 However, this phase is underpinned by our evolutionary drive to reproduce.
 Therefore, this initial phase is clouded by irrational judgments rather than rational thought.
-Psychologist Dorothy Tennov found that, based on a study of hundreds of couples, most relationships’ average lifespan was only two years.
+Psychologist Dorothy Tennov studied lots of couples and found most relationships only last two years.
 After our in-love phenomenon wears off, we struggle to maintain our romantic relationships.

 StoryShot #3: Understand Your Partner’s Love Language

-As aforementioned, love is unique to each individual.
+Love is unique to each individual.
 Therefore, people feel and express love differently.
 Based on this, understanding your partner’s love language is vital for your relationship’s health.
 Understanding your partner’s love language will take time and effort; however, it is essential for all partners.
-Even the longest relationships can break down due to one partner incorrectly translating the other partner’s love language.
+Even long relationships can end when partners don’t understand each other’s love language.
 Although partners share many habits, partners will not share the same love language.
 Hence, it is common for partners to co-exist happily for years.
 Then, one partner realizes the other has misunderstood them completely.

 StoryShot #4: Use Words of Affirmation to Express Love

-Gary uses the Greek philosopher Xenophon’s words to describe how vital compliments are in relationships: ‘Praise is the sweetest of all sounds.’
+Compliments are crucial in relationships.
+The Greek philosopher Xenophon referred to this when he said, “Praise is the sweetest of all sounds.”
 These words are as valid today as they were thousands of years ago.
 Words of affirmation will help your love flourish.

 You should be easily able to identify areas where your partner excels.
 This might be in their childcare, how they appear on a specific day, or how well they perform at work.
 However, suppose you are struggling with articulating these thoughts.
 In that case, you can use newspapers, magazines, or TV episodes to identify how others use words of affirmation to support their partners.

 Words of affirmation can also benefit you—words of affirmation function well as requests.
 Requests in isolation sound like demands; however, if you sweeten a request, your partner will be more inclined to help.
 The author provides another example of a client where this approach was successful.
 The client had been asking her husband to paint their bedroom for nine months.
-Gary recommended she stopped complaining about his laziness and instead started complimenting him every time he did something productive.
+Chapman suggested she stop complaining about him being lazy and start complimenting him for being productive.
 Merely three weeks later, her husband started painting their bedroom without even being prompted.
 Verbal compliments are a much more effective incentive than making criticisms.

 StoryShot #5: Quality Time is Time Well Spent

 It is essential for your relationship that you spend quality time with your partner.
 In the modern age, we all tend to get distracted by technology.
-However, each time you choose technology over your partner, you diminish the love experienced in your relationship.
+But every time you prioritize technology over your partner, you decrease the love in your relationship.
 As humans, time is one of our most valuable commodities.
-Therefore, taking time away from your other passions to spend time with your loved one will be well-received.
+Therefore, taking time away from your other passions to spend time with your loved one will be well received.

-Gary emphasizes the importance of the ‘quality’ in quality time.
+The word ‘quality’ in quality time is key.
 Spending time together in the same room is not the same as focusing on each other and nothing else.
 Spending time together without distractions will help both of your emotional needs to be met.
 Gary uses the examples of watching a football game together or staring at a computer as poor quality time.
-Instead, you should be engaging in top quality conversations and activities.
+Instead, you should be engaging in top-quality conversations and activities.

-Gary describes top-quality activities as something that both partners want to be doing.
+Top-quality activities are things that both partners want to be doing.
 The more often you spend quality time together, the more memories you will have to look back on.
-Gary uses examples of strolling in a park, gardening, or preparing a meal together as sufficient quality time.
+Examples of sufficient quality time are strolling in a park, gardening, or preparing a meal together.

 StoryShot #6: Surprise Your Partner With Gifts